 Li entered the PhD program in Cinema and Media Studies in 2019.
 His research, bouncing between media and environment, explores energy humanities through the approaches in media studies.
 He is also interested in topics in design, historiography of cinema, and social justice.

-Kaitlyn Boulding is a PhD candidate in the department of Classics.
+Kaitlyn Boulding is a doctoral candidate in the department of Classics.
 Her dissertation research explores the relationships between craft, cosmological myth, festival cultures, the transmission of knowledge in Hesiod and Plato.

 Guillaume Tourniaire was a 2017-2018 Mellon Collaborative Fellows for Reaching New Publics.
 He has taught courses in theater history and analysis at the University of Washington, Cornish College of the Arts, and Catholic University.